vitkl/gene_expression_simulator/README.md

 ```SHELL
 R -e "shiny::runApp('~/_path_to_app_/gene_expression_simulation/')"
 ```
-and open the link in output (may differ from the example) in the internet browser:
+and open the link in the output (which may differ from the example) in the internet browser:
 ```
 > Listening on http://127.0.0.1:7630
 ```